 Desoto Falls, Alabama

 On the way down to Desoto Falls, be sure to stop to see the A.A.
 Miller Dam which forms the upper part of the falls.
 This area looks especially beautiful surrounded by fall foliage with vibrant colors reflecting in the water.
-If you have extra time, take in even more fall foliage on one of the park’s hiking trails, or bring along a picnic to enjoy the views of one of the best state parks in Alabama.
+If you have extra time, take in even more fall foliage on hiking trails or bring along a picnic to enjoy the views of one of the best state parks in Alabama.